Blood sugar levels in adults with type 1 or type 2 diabetes facts

 Diabetes is defined best as...

-What can you do to help manage and prevent lower blood sugar levels?
+What can you do to manage your blood glucose levels?

 Checking Your Blood Glucose.
 American Diabetes Association.
 Updated Oct 09, 2018.